-Course Code Course Title Academic Credits Lecture Hours Lab Hours Clinical Hours Outside Hours Pre-requisite(s) /Concurrent NUR1142 Pharmacology Principles 3 45 0 0 150 NUR1120, BSC1085C & in Nursing I BSC1086C

-This course introduces the student to the basic pharmacologic concepts and principles related to drug actions and interaction, distribution, metabolism and toxicity.
+Course Code Course Title Academic Credits Lecture Hours Lab Hours Clinical Hours Outside Hours Pre-requisite /Concurrent NUR1142 Pharmacology Principles in Nursing I 3 45 0 0 150 NUR1120, BSC1085C & BSC1086C distribution, that is needed prototypes. handling of d This course introduces the student to the basic pharmacologic concepts and principles related to drug actions and interaction, distribution, metabolism and toxicity.
 It is designed to facilitate the student's understanding of the mechanisms of drug actions that is needed to provide a safe approach to drug administration.
 Students learn major drug classifications ad selected prototypes.
 The curse also focuses on legal aspects of drug discovery and clinical trials.
 Legal responsibilities related to handling of drugs are also discussed in this course.
 This course also introduces the student to basic dosage calculation; Students are expected to review basic mathematic principles.

-Course Code Course Title Academic Credits Lecture Hours Lab Hours Clinical Hours Outside Hours Pre-requisite(s) /Concurrent NUR1221C Adult Health Nursing I 7 60 30 90 150 Semesters 1-3 & Concurrent with NUR1142

-In this course students continue to develop their role as a member of the profession of nursing as a provider of care to clients with uncomplicated medical-surgical alterations in health.
+Course Course Title Academic Lecture Lab Hours Clinical Outside Pre-requisite Code Credits Hours Hours Hours /Concurrent NUR1221C Adult Health Nursing I 7 60 30 90 150 Semesters 1-3 & Concurrent with NUR1142 with uncomp assessment a of care, comm application an Education (Q In this course students continue to develop their role as a member of the profession of nursing as a provider of care to clients with uncomplicated medical-surgical alterations in health.
 Pathophysiologic mechanisms of disease are covered as well as assessment and nursing management with a special emphasis on the chronically ill client.
 The role of the nurse as a provider of care, communicator, teacher, manager, and member of a profession are expanded and provide the framework for clinical application and evaluation.
 Students are required to implement concepts related to the Quality and Safety for Nursing Education (QSEN) competencies and the nursing process.
 Theoretical knowledge and principles are applied in the skills laboratory and clinical setting.

-Course Code Course Title Academic Credits Lecture Hours Lab Hours Clinical Hours Outside Hours Pre-requisite(s) /Concurrent NUR2461C Maternal and Newborn 4 45 45 90 Semesters 1-4 & Nursing Concurrent with NUR2750C
+Course Code Course Title Academic Credits Lecture Hours Lab Hours Clinical Hours Outside Hours Pre-requisite /Concurrent NUR2461C Maternal and Newborn Nursing 4 45 45 90 Semesters 1-4 & Concurrent with NUR2750C